llm-tools/embedJs/examples/ollama/README.md

 ## Requirements

-This example consists of a Node.js application that uses vector embeddings with `embedJs` RAG library to store text from various sources to database, retrieve them with similarity search and interpret with Ollama LLM.
+This example consists of a Node.js application that uses vector embeddings with `ragkit` library to store text from various sources to database, retrieve them with similarity search and interpret with Ollama LLM.

 Main motivation is on the open-source and local running of the RAG application.